 \section{Conclusion}

 A general, high-accuracy Galerkin BEM for axisymmetric eddy-current analysis has been developed.
-The principal technical contribution is a set of Duffy coordinate transformations that regularize both logarithmic and Cauchy singularities arising from coincident and touching element configurations.
-These mappings convert all singular integrals into smooth integrands over the unit square, eliminating the need for analytic singularity extraction and enabling straightforward GL quadrature for elements of arbitrary order.
+The principal technical contribution is a unified coordinate-transformation framework that regularizes both logarithmic and Cauchy singularities arising from coincident and touching Galerkin element pairs.
+Consequently, the regularized integrands allow direct GL quadrature, bypassing any kernel- or order-specific analytical extractions.
 Benchmark problems involving cylindrical, conical, and spherical conductors validate the method's accuracy and robustness.
-Linear elements exhibit classical second-order convergence, while quadratic elements achieve relative errors on the order of $10^{-5}$ even on coarse meshes.
-The formulation is compact, broadly applicable, and readily extensible to fast multipole or $\mathcal{H}$-matrix acceleration, as well as to other 2D Galerkin BEM beyond eddy-current testing.
+Linear elements exhibit classical second-order convergence, while quadratic isoparametric elements achieve relative errors on the order of $10^{-4}$ even on coarse meshes.
+These results confirm that the proposed regularization enables accurate, flexible, and efficient eddy-current axisymmetric modeling via high-order Galerkin BEM.
+The regularization approach is compact, broadly applicable, and readily extensible to other 2D Galerkin BEM beyond eddy-current testing.